lolodarren/FoodClassifier/README.md

 ## How it is developed

 The project uses the model resnet18 with datasets of multiple fruit families.
-When the program is ran, it will uses imagenet to classify the correct image and the name of the fruit
+When the program is being run, it will use imagenet to classify the correct image and the name of the fruit

 ## How to run the program